 Please be as creative as you like when creating your message of support.
 You may like to draw a picture, write a poem or simply decorate your message with lots of colour.

-Once you have written your message of support you can upload a photo or scanned copy or your message by filling out a simple form and uploading a JPEG or PDF file.
+If you cannot post your letter to us you can also scan or photograph your letter of support and upload it through our website by filling out a simple form and uploading a JPEG or PDF file.

 For people wanting to send messages of support please use this form.